tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/快速入门/入门示例_intl_en.md

-## Operation Scenarios
+## Overview

-This document describes how to use the "demo" to experience the GSE core process and get started with the game server hosting service.
+This document describes how to use the "Demo" to get a general idea of GSE and get started with the game server hosting service.

 ## Prerequisites